libsdl-org/sdl12-compat/README.md

   option is enabled by default, but not all applications are compatible with it: try changing this if you can only see a black screen.

-- SDL12COMPAT_SYNC_TO_VBLANK:
-  Force the application to sync (or not sync) to the vertical blanking interval (VSync).
-When enabled, this will cap the application's framerate to the screen's refresh rate (and may resolve issues with screen tearing).

 - SDL12COMPAT_SCALE_METHOD:
   Choose the scaling method used when applications render at a non-native resolution.
 The options are `nearest`, for nearest-neighbour sampling